jochenvw/2024-hackathon/src/lmgtfu-agent/_results/arm-spec-checker.md

 # Code version
 [https://github.com/jochenvw/2024-hackathon/commit/75a740c70f5d6674f4ac828d5858ca63413469de](https://github.com/jochenvw/2024-hackathon/commit/75a740c70f5d6674f4ac828d5858ca63413469de)

-# Goal
+# Goal:
+Automate the process of generating and validating ARM templates for a specified service and feauture.
+Extract and document key parameters and assess if policies can be enforced based on those parameters.

+#### Tasks:
-- Check the documented ARM specifications if a feauture configuration is possible
+- [x] **Check the documented ARM specifications if a feauture configuration is possible
-- Get the ARM specifications to configure this feauture for the given Azure Service, with a clear explenation.
+- [x] **Generate ARM template** using the Micrososft documentation for the specified service and feauture.
-- The result is checked by the WAF (Well Architeced Framework) agent to check if it is in-line with WAF guidance.
+- [x] **The result is checked by the WAF (Well Architeced Framework) agent to check if it is in-line with WAF guidance.
-- The results is checked by the Critic agent to validate correctness.
+- [x] **The results is checked by the Critic agent to validate correctness, like the parameters against the ARM specification.
+- [x] **Output - ARM template** to fullfill the request from the user.
+- [ ] **Output - Translate ARM template** into plain English for IT professionals, explaining each parameter/property.
+- [x] **Output - Create a parameter overview table** detailing each parameter, its function, possible values, and defaults.
+- [ ] *(ToDo)* **Check policy enforcement**: Investigate if policies can be written using the ARM template parameters.
-- TODO: add this approach to the agent orchestrator to validate if a feauture is available for a list of Azure Services.
-For example which Azure Service support Private Endpoints.
+- [ ] *(ToDo)* **Scale Out**: add this approach to the agent orchestrator to validate if a feauture is available for a list of Azure Services.
+For example which Azure Service support Private Endpoints..

+#### Example:
+"I have a question on Service X - Can this be done?" — The agent should verify feasibility based on the ARM specification, not just general documentation.

-# Alternative
+### Alternative
 - create ARM templates with GitHub Copilot, this will generate the arm template only.
 We would like to validate it against the ARM documentation & WAF and use this orchestration in a wider task.

 # Question 1 example: Azure Backup and Azure Files